TrainMover: An Interruption-Resilient Runtime for ML Training: Evaluation

-Figure~\ref{fig:straggler_time} illustrates the complete performance spectrum of training efficiency when a straggler occurs at any point from the 1st to the 100th iteration. \sysname consistently outperforms all baselines, maintaining superior efficiency without relying on specific checkpointing strategies.
-Remarkably, \sysname even exceeds the ideal per-iteration checkpointing system, improving training efficiency from 78\% to 93\%.
-For Restart-type baselines, performance peaks immediately after a checkpoint since progress loss is minimal.
-However, as the distance from the last checkpoint grows, performance degrades significantly due to increased progress losses.
+Figure~\ref{fig:straggler_iteration} further illustrates the full performance spectrum across all possible straggler injection points. \sysname consistently outperforms all baselines, maintaining high efficiency without relying on specific checkpointing frequencies.
+Remarkably, it even surpasses the ideal per-iteration checkpointing system, improving training efficiency by 22.8\% in all cases.
+Restart-type methods peak immediately after a checkpoint when progress loss is minimal, but their performance deteriorates as the distance from the last checkpoint increases.

-\mypar{Rebalancing / Maintenance. } \sysname handles machine changes swiftly, making it ideal for rebalancing or maintenance scenarios requiring frequent GPU or network updates.
-Table~\ref{tab:performance} compares the training efficiency of \sysname, Megatron-LM per-iteration checkpointing, Oobleck, and Parcae across various model scales and training parameters.
+\mypar{Rebalancing / Maintenance. } \sysname handles machine changes swiftly, making it suitable for rebalancing or maintenance that require frequent GPU or network updates.
+The upper part of Table~\ref{tab:performance} compares the training efficiency of \sysname and Megatron-LM per-iteration checkpointing across scales from 128 to 1024 GPUs. \sysname consistently maintains an ETTR of above 0.97 across all scales, showing that rebalancing remains effective even as cluster size grows.
+In contrast, Megatron-LM’s ETTR stays low under high rebalancing frequency, even dropping to 0.42 at 1024 GPUs due to the increasing cost of repeated full-job restarts.

+We also include comparisons with Parcae and Oobleck at the 32-GPU scale covering various model sizes and training parameters in the lower part of the table.
 During machine changes, online reconfiguration systems like Oobleck sometimes perform worse than the checkpointing system Megatron-LM.
 This is because reconfiguration involves starting new machines, tearing down and reestablishing NCCL groups, and performing warmup procedures, which saves little time compared to checkpoint-based systems and performs even worse if the system is not well-engineered.
-For instance, with the Oobleck 20B TP8 model, reconfiguration delays result in negligible progress with rebalncing every 10 minutes.
-Additionally, Oobleck and Parcae lack support for distributed optimizers, and Parcae also does not support tensor parallelism, limiting their scalability for larger models with the same GPU count.
+For instance, with the Oobleck 20B TP8 model, reconfiguration delays result in negligible progress with rebalancing every 10 minutes.
+Additionally, Oobleck and Parcae lack support for distributed optimizers, and Parcae also does not support tensor parallelism, limiting their scalability for larger models.